joelPuronaho/FP_visualization_tool/README.md

 If you have your own, additional data, make sure it is in the same format as the initial files in data/forest/NUTS-2_averages.

-### Issues
+### Issues / Contributions

 There has been some issues when working with iOS on some app versions.
 Feel free to modify the code locally if you encounter any issues.

-In case o any additional problems, you can contact the author (you should have the email-address, did not share here to reduce possible spam)
+In case of any additional problems, you can contact the author (you should have the email-address, did not share here to reduce possible spam)
+Also, if you  have some ideas of improvements or happen to implement them yourself, feel free to contact! :)